Hugh MacDiarmid: Places of interest

 MacDiarmid grew up in the Scottish town of Langholm in Dumfriesshire.
 The town is home to a monument in his honour made of cast iron which takes the form of a large open book depicting images from his writings.

 MacDiarmid lived in Montrose for a time where he worked for the local newspaper the Montrose Review.

 MacDiarmid also lived on the isle of Whalsay in Shetland, in Sodom (Sudheim).
 The house is now one of Shetland's 'Camping Bods', offering basic, bothy-style accommodation to visitors.

 Brownsbank Cottage, near Biggar, South Lanarkshire, the home of MacDiarmid and his wife Valda from 1952 until their deaths, has been restored by the Biggar Museum Trust.

 Hugh MacDiarmid is commemorated in Makars' Court, outside the Writers' Museum, Lawnmarket, Edinburgh.
 Selections for Makars' Court are made by the Writers' Museum, the Saltire Society and the Scottish Poetry Library.

-Portrait in National Portrait Gallery primary collection and film portrait
+Artistic portrayals of MacDiarmid

 Hugh MacDiarmid sat for sculptor Alan Thornhill and a bronze was acquired by the National Portrait Gallery.
 The terracotta original is held in the collection of the artist.
 The correspondence file relating to the MacDiarmid bust is held in the archive of the Henry Moore Foundation's Henry Moore Institute in Leeds.